xsduan/unity-hierarchy-folders/README.md

 A "Create Folder" menu item should show up in the GameObject menu.
-Add `Tests/Example.unity` to your current scene for an example of what hierarchy folders can do for you!
+Add `Tests/Example.unity` to your current scene for an example of what hierarchy folders can do for you.

 The UPM does not have much documentation so it probably will be buggy, you're not going crazy!